VK-RED/Interview-Buddy-2.0/README.md

     - The `packages/tailwindconfig`contains tailwind configuration which is being used by `app` and the `ui` package.
     - The `packages/tsconfig` contains tailwind configurations which is being used by throughout the enire repo.
     - The `packages/ui` contains the shadcn/ui components.
 It is re-usable components and being styled using TailwindCSS.
+    - The `packages/store` contains the recoil atoms and selectors.
+    - The `packages/features` contains auxillary libraries used by other packages.

 ### Contributions